donkuri/learn-mathematics/index.md

 ### Arithmetic Geometry

 Arithmetic geometry is at the crossroads between algebraic geometry and modern number theory.
 Roughly speaking, it is what happens when you are interested in doing algebraic geometry over things like the integers.
 It is a wonderful subject, and much of the machinery behind algebraic geometry (schemes and the likes) were developped to solve questions in arithmetic geometry, most notably the Weil conjectures, which include the famous finite field version of Riemann's Hypothesis.
-Anyway, I am more interested in the part that tries to generalize elliptic curves personally:
+Part of the subject is generalizing things such as elliptic curves:

 **[Abelian Varieties](https://www.jmilne.org/math/CourseNotes/AV.pdf)**, *J.S.
 Milne*

 <img src="/learn-mathematics/img/milne-av.png" alt="Milne AV" width="200px"/>

 Abelian varieties are what happens when you are interested in (projective) algebraic varieties that are also algebraic groups.
-For instance, elliptic curves is an example, but there are others.
-The lectures notes by Milne on the subject are a great place to stard.
-A more recent book that looks at the subject in general is:
+Elliptic curves are an example, but there are others.
+The lectures notes by Milne on the subject are a great place to start.
+A more recent book that looks at arithmetic geometry is:

 **[An Invitation to Arithmetic Geometry](https://www.amazon.com/Invitation-Arithmetic-Geometry-Graduate-Mathematics/dp/1470467259/)**, *Dino Lorenzini*